 Since I started designing feeds in various styles and posting here on the blog, Pinterest and Stories, I’ve noticed the huge interest of you in the subject, and people from all over the world have been asking me about it 💕

-Often the this dream feed you’re all going for has a super cool intertwined design, with posts that, together, form different images, like a puzzle.
+In some cases, the dream feed you’re hoping to achieve has a super cool intertwined design, with posts that, together, form different images, like a puzzle.
 The super acclaimed PUZZLE FEED 😌💖

 I think puzzle feeds are cool.
 I’ve created several for clients and I know the visual effect can be impressive.
 But despite the initial excitement and dazzle of contemplating a beautiful puzzle, there are negative sides, and I want to talk about them here so you’re well aware of everything before you get into that trend, ok? 😊😊